-Many patients with weak immune systems don't realize their Covid-19 medicine isn't as effective as it used to be - Local News 8
+Many patients with weak immune systems don't realize their COVID-19 medicine isn't as effective as it used to be - Local News 8

 But Salins said she doesn’t keep her eyes glued to the FDA’s social media feeds, nor does she watch White House briefings.
 She says her family doctor, who prescribed Evusheld, hasn’t gotten back in touch to explain that it’s not working as well as it used to, and she hasn’t heard anything from her rheumatologist, either.

-Salins lives in Missouri, where, like in the rest of the country, the new variants that Evusheld fails to neutralize are rapidly taking over.
-Those variants are growing especially quickly in New York and New Jersey, according to CDC data.
+Salins lives in Missouri, where, like in the rest of the country, the new subvariants that Evusheld fails to neutralize are rapidly taking over.
+Those subvariants are growing especially quickly in New York and New Jersey, according to CDC data.

 Northwell Health said it is contacting patients both in writing and by phone “to make patients aware of the waning efficacy of Evusheld,” according to a Northwell spokesperson.
 The health care system is also telling patients that “while the treatment may offer less protection at this time — it is still better than having no protection at all” — a message echoed by the FDA.